nforgeio/RaspberryDebugger/README.md

 * Supports Raspberry Pi OS 32-bit (we haven't tested other operating systems)
 * Supports Console and ASPNET .NET Core 3.1 applications
 * .NET 5 will be supported when it's formally released
-* Automatically generates and configures a 2048-bit RSA SSH key pair
+* Configures a 2048-bit RSA SSH key pair automatically
-* Transparent **F5/Run** debugging
+* **F5/Run** debugging
    * SDK and VSDBG installation is handled automatically
    * Program files are transferred to the Raspberry
 * Raspberry debugging can be enabled/disabled for specific projects
-* Multiple Raspberry connections are supported
+* Multiple Raspberry devices supported
-* Tested for C# and Visual Basic: other .NET languages should also work
+* Tested for C# and Visual Basic: other .NET languages should work too
 * Detailed debug activity logs

 ### Configure your Raspberry